AKASH-DEV-23/Movie-Recommender-system/README.md

 TMDb API Key
 To enhance the application or use it in other projects, you'll need a TMDb API key.
 You can obtain one by creating an account on TMDb.

-License
-This project is licensed under the MIT License.
-See the LICENSE file for details.

-Acknowledgments
+## Acknowledgments
 🎥 The Movie Database (TMDb) for the movie data API.
 📚 Streamlit Documentation for reference on using Streamlit.
-💻 Flask Documentation for guidance on Flask usage.
+💻 Python Documentation for guidance on Python usage.